 I love Rebecca, but I recently read Frenchman’s Creek and I want to see an adaptation of this wonder!
 It’s a Restoration pirate romp!
 Think Treasure Island meets Poldark!
 So good.
 A really pacy for a classic too.

-Now everyone knows about The Great Gatsby and might have even heard of the movie of Benjamin Button.
+Now everyone knows about The Great Gatsby and might have even heard of the movie Benjamin Button.
 But I don’t know many people who know that Benjamin Button was a novella written for F. Scott Fitzgerald.
 Or read it for that matter.
-It’s a quick, easy to read packed with an emotional punch about life and acceptance.
+It’s a quick, easy-to-read packed with an emotional punch about life and acceptance.

 A quiet classic at only 128 pages long.
 This is the story of an unassuming, friendly schoolteacher at Brookfield Grammar School, a 19th-century boarding school for young men.
 It’s a sweet, relaxing read.
 Perfect for sitting in the conservatory or garden with a cup of tea this summer.

 From the tiny to the massive.
 This epic romance is one of my favourite classics of all time.
 Sure, it’s problematic due to the racial aspect of the book but you cannot put today’s morals on yesterday’s era.
-This is a book depicting time before, during, and after the American Civil War.
+This is a book depicting the time before, during, and after the American Civil War.
 Following the best anti-heroine of literature, Scarlett O’Hara.